 I’m one myself.
 There’s nothing wrong with that.
 However, it can take a toll on your career.
 That’s because anywhere from 50 – 75 percent of jobs are filled through personal and professional connections without ever being advertised publicly.

-If you don’t keep in touch with people you’ve worked with and let your network know how your career is going and when you’re open for new opportunities, you could be missing out on many of the great options that are available.
+If you don’t keep in touch with people you’ve worked with and let your network know how your career is going and when you’re open to new opportunities, you could be missing out on many of the great options that are available.

 Don’t worry.
 Networking isn’t about wearing name tags at business events and giving people the gun salute across a crowded room.
 (Although attending conferences and industry events can be good for your career.)

 Networking isn’t an activity you suddenly do when you find yourself out of a job.
 It’s career maintenance that starts from your very first job and continues throughout your working life.
 It starts with your professional reputation.
-You build this by demonstrating a positive work ethic, showing up and time, being willing to learn and pleasant to work with.
+You build this by demonstrating a positive work ethic, showing up and time, being willing to learn and being pleasant to work with.

 Even those basics impress coworkers and get noticed by employers.
 People will want to work with you again at future opportunities or recommend you to others.
 Those are the beginnings of your network (and didn’t have to schmooze once.)